KeelanAnderson/PP3-Casino21/README.md

 #### Next Round

 The game will then ask the user "Would you like to play another round or cash in your bets?".
 It then prompts the user to enter 'play' or 'cash'. if the user enters 'play' a new round will begin starting with the bets. if the user enters 'cash' the game will display the ammount the players had in their pot and thank them for playing and the program finishes.
-For example: $$$ you won $12345 Thanks for playing! $$$.
+For example,  $$$ you won $12345 Thanks for playing! $$$ .
 If the user decides to play but has less than $50 they will be kicked out of the casino and the message "You Went Broke, Better Luck Next Time!" will be displayed on screen and the program will end.
 If the user enters anython others than 'play' or 'cash' they will be prompted to try again.
 They must enter 'play' or 'cash' to continue.

 ### Future Features

+some future features I would like to include would be a high scores leaderboard displaying the top 10 players that cashed out with the highest ammount.
+Another feature I would like to include would be a menu where the user could choose from multiple different cards games to play from which would make the app like an online casino.

 ## Data Model